geovedi/book-notes/2022/river-of-the-gods.notes.md

-# River of the Gods
+# River of the Gods: Genius, Courage, and Betrayal in the Search for the Source of the Nile
 Author: Candice Millard

 ## Prologue: Obsession